-A breach of this Policy will result in an Employee facing disciplinary action, up to and including dismissal.
-Where a case is referred to the police or a relevant regulatory authority or other law enforcement agency, Ramsay will co-operate with the criminal investigation which could lead to the Employee being prosecuted.
+A breach of this policy will result in an Employee facing disciplinary action, up to and including dismissal.
+Where a case is referred to the police, a relevant regulatory authority or other relevant government agency, Ramsay will cooperate with any investigation which could lead to the Employee being prosecuted.